Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Computation of

-After computing $\cZ_2$, we obtain $\cZ = \cZ_1 \cap \cZ_2$ and compute the selective $p$-value in \eq{eq:selective_p_parametrized} for conducting the inference.
-The entire proposed SI-DTW method for computing selective $p$-values is summarized in Algorithm~\ref{alg:si_dtw}.
+The proof of Lemma \ref{lemma:cZ_2} is deferred to Appendix \ref{appendix:proof_lemma_cZ_2}.
+After computing $\cZ_2$, we obtain $\cZ = \cZ_1 \cap \cZ_2$ and compute the selective $p$-value in \eq{eq:selective_p_parametrized}.
+The entire proposed method is summarized in Algorithm~\ref{alg:si_dtw}.